malaktayeh/recyclees/README.md

 ## Introduction
-An app with routes that performs CRUD operations on a Heroku PSQL database.
+An app with routes that performs CRUD operations on a Render PSQL database.
 Used [Auth0](https://auth0.com/ "Auth0's Homepage") for authentication.

 ## Getting started